O'Rourke cancels Iowa campaign swing to stay in El Paso in wake of shootings

 THE LATEST FROM FOX NEWS ON THE 2020 PRESIDENTIAL CAMPAIGN

-O’Rourke has urged the president not to come to El Paso.
+In Texas, O’Rourke has urged the president not to come to El Paso.
 The former congressman – along with many other Democrats – has linked Trump’s divisive rhetoric on immigration to the El Paso shooting – arguing the president’s “racism” was responsible for inciting the shooter.

 Trump has rejected those comments: Shortly before departing Washington on Wednesday morning, the president took to Twitter to tell O’Rourke to “be quiet.”